danklotz/openNotes/micro-reviews.md

 - **P**
 - ⭐️ [Paterson](https://www.imdb.com/title/tt5247022/?ref_=fn_tt_tt_8).
 A slow burner.
 Did not enjoy it much in cinema, but it became one of my favorite movies after watching it multiple times.
+- [The Perks of Being a Wallflower](https://www.imdb.com/title/tt1659337/?ref_=fn_al_tt_1).
+This is one of those movies that reminds me that I will never be able to understand American culture.
+Apart from that, it is a wonderful high school movie about growing older in a more than imperfect world.
 - [Pirates of the Caribbean: The Curse of the Black Pearl](https://www.imdb.com/title/tt0325980/?ref_=nm_knf_i2).
 OK.
 First and best pirates (actually the only good one).
 - [The Protégé ](https://www.imdb.com/title/tt6079772/?ref_=nv_sr_srsg_0).
 Mediocre assassin movie mind candy.
 Nothing particularly memorably though.
 - [Pulp Fiction](https://www.imdb.com/title/tt0110912/?ref_=tt_sims_tt).
 This is a great movie.
 Not my favorite Tarantino, but still very watchable.